 Leslie Pasternack is an actor, director, playwright and dramaturg working on the NH/MA seacoast.
-She is also the Programming and Outreach Support Specialist at UNH’s office of Military & Veteran Services.
 She holds her Ph.D. in Theatre History from the University of Texas at Austin and is also a graduate of the Dell’Arte International School of Physical Theatre.
 She spent nine years teaching theatre history and acting on the college level, first at Northeastern University in Boston and then at Muhlenberg College in Allentown, PA.
 She has also taught workshops in stage combat, mask performance, commedia, and physical presentation at venues including Dartmouth College, Methodist University, The Actors Studio of Newburyport, Gould Academy, and NH Theatre Project.
 Recent directing credits include the performance/outreach series MAKE SURE IT’S ME/nh, based on Kate Wenner’s play about Traumatic Brain Injury in the military; Caryl Churchill’s A Number; Albee’s The Goat, or Who is Sylvia?; Mike Kimball’s Best Enemies and Duck and Cover; and Will Eno’s Tragedy: a tragedy.
 Leslie’s solo shows have played in Allentown, Newburyport, Boston, New York City, Portsmouth, Concord, MA and Providence, RI.
 Her masked solo show, Clean Room earned the 2012 Seacoast Spotlight Awards for Best Original Script and Best Actress.
 In 2014, Leslie portrayed Dorothy Vaughan in Kent Stephens’ Strawbery Banke play, Saving Portsmouth.
 Leslie mentors an incarcerated playwright through the PEN America Center’s Prison Writing Program and is a Board Member of HAVEN, New Hampshire’s largest violence prevention and support services agency.

 For the Clean Room promotional trailer, created by Shay Willard, click here.